Bakhtiyar-Garashov/terraform-learning/Day_01/day_01.md

 Terraform is a vendor agnostic IaC tools means it can be easily used for provisioning resources in AWS, GCP or any other major cloud vendor.
 Within the configuration files, you can define the resources and their attributes.
 Terraform will automatically create the infrastructure based on the configuration.
 Either HashiCorp Configuration Language (HCL) or JSON is the appropriate format for defining the resources and their attributes.
 It is worth to mention that options are not limited to only above mentioned options in terms of syntax.

+Please note that HCL or JSON is not the only format supported by Terraform.
+You can even use programming language of your choice including TypeScript, Python, and Go to define the resources and their attributes with the help of Cloud Development Kit for Terraform.
+For more info check out [CDKTF documentation](https://learn.hashicorp.com/collections/terraform/cdktf).

 Terraform uses push model for creating the resources means it will create the resources in the cloud when you push your local configuration changes.

 Terraform consists of 4 core components: